 - Attorneys are the worst referral sources you could possibly have.
 Expect zero reciprocity.
 They get all their business from financial advisors and other attorneys.
 It never goes your way.
 They may have one financial advisor that they refer business to once in a blue moon but if you’re not that person then you can probably forget it.
 They’d love to take your estate planning leads, though!

-The Cold Market Isn’t That Bad If You Are Branded
+The Cold Market Isn’t That Cold If You Have a Big Financial Advisor Brand

 - LinkedIn or Facebook advertising

 Since the cold market gives most of us the shivers, you can’t cold market all the time.
 Don’t get me wrong; it’s demoralizing, embittering, and humbling all the time, even for the best of us.
-That is why I recommend no more than 60% of time spent on cold marketing.
-The other 40% can be divided between soliciting referrals and actively trying to develop relationship with spheres of influence.
+But that’s no reason for you to have to suffer through living in what I call the Small RIA Firm Poverty Trap.

 Here’s my golden rule of cold marketing based upon over a decade of financial experience.
 Don’t go there unless you have a big brand.
 The next section will discuss what a big brand is and how to get one.